sorentwo/soren-website/_drafts/patterns-of-stability.md

 Invariably modern web applications will use some number of external services, even when the team doesn't set out to employ service oriented architecture.
-There is no denying the ease and reliability of sending email through a dedicated platform, having all of your videos transcoded by a dedicated system, or storing masses of data within buckets in the cloud.
-However, as much as an external service can simply your infrastructure and ease the burden on your operations they are outside of your control.
-Even a database hosted on another of your own dedicated servers may periodically be beyond the reach of your application servers.
-One of the few certainties in computing is that [something will go wrong][wrong]—you need to be prepared when it does.
+There is no denying the ease and reliability of sending email through a dedicated platform, having all of your videos transcoded by an external system, or storing masses of data within buckets in the cloud.
+However, as much as an external service can simply your infrastructure and ease the burden on your operations, they are outside of your control.
+Even a database hosted on another of your own dedicated servers may periodically be beyond the reach of application servers.
+One of the few certainties in computing is that something will go wrong—you need to be prepared when it does.

 ## Patterns of Stability